 What if one of the four main types of electrical injuries have caused the death of a loved one?

-You and your family may be able to file a wrongful death lawsuit against the responsible parties to sue to recover pain and suffering compensation and other economic loss damages if you have lost a loved one due to one to a electrocution accident.
+You and your family may be able to file a wrongful death lawsuit against the responsible parties to recover pain and suffering compensation and other economic loss damages if you have lost a loved one due to an electrocution accident.

 However, if your loved one was killed at work by one of the four main types of electrical injuries, then your claim may be limited to recovering death benefits under the Workers Comp law, unless there are other responsible, non-employer third parties that can be identified.